I’m Pat McClendon

 Why is this important?

-Because nurses want (and need) to talk about their contributions
+Because nurses want to talk about humanity in what they do

 Is this you?